Methodology, Research

 Sources are identified by our trained team of Yemen researchers, using an incident-based method to develop a continuously evolving list of sources for initial monitoring of allegations of US strikes.
 This monitoring process is followed by a deep dive into incident-specific information across social media platforms including Facebook, Twitter/X, and Telegram.
 Looking at the table below, you can see the way in which the sources captured by our research teams evolved across the five administrations.

 Originally building off the work of TBIJ, the majority of sources relating to alleged incidents under the first and second Obama administrations were English language sources.
-Under the following Biden and Trump administrations, our research was conducted primarily in Arabic, complimented by an English language research team that collected statements from the US government, officials, and military bodies (an explanation of such actors are outlined in the Strike status section, below).
+Under the following Biden and Trump administrations, our research was conducted primarily in Arabic, complimented by an English language research team that collected statements from the US government, officials, and military bodies (an explanation of such actors are outlined in the Strike status section, above).

 Across the five administrations, we included any and all information relevant to a single incident of alleged US strikes that included mention of a casualty, regardless of the affiliation of the source.
 As such, publishing this methodology note in June 2025, we’ve included a column that outlines the extent to which sources collected under the Biden and second Trump administrations came from Al-Masirah, a Houthi-affiliated media organisation.